Vi19Z/VI19Z/docs/README.md

     - error: "Invalid input provided"
     ```

 Each step type serves a specific purpose in building sophisticated AI workflows.
-This categorization helps in understanding the various control flows and operations available in Julep tasks.
+This categorization helps in understanding the various control flows and operations available in VI19Z tasks.

 ## Advanced Features

-Julep offers a range of advanced features to enhance your AI workflows:
+VI19Z offers a range of advanced features to enhance your AI workflows:

 ### Adding Tools to Agents